nvanbaren/Tab_list/Documentation/Contribute.md

 ##Grunt tasks
 * **Default** Installs the application and source code.
 Uploads the necessary files to the server.
 * **Install** Installs the application and source code.
 Uploads the necessary files to the server.
 * **Build** Exports the application, splits the application export file.
-Still to do creating the plugin import file, create the documentation form the templates and readme files.
-And bundle everyting in a zipfile ready to be released.
+Ready for the next installation files
 * **Personal** Create the personal.json file with the settings specific for your environment.
-* **Load** Loads the files to the server.
+* **Application** Creates the application file ready for installation on the demo environment.
+This task should only be run right for a new release.
+* **Release** Uses the build task as  starting point to create the plugin file.
+Also creates the documentation files.
+And bundle everything into a zip file.

 ##Directories##
 * **Application** Holds the splitted exported of the application that is used to build the application.
+And files needed for the appliction such as the CSS and images.
 * **Documentation** All files used for user documentation that isn't the readme of the repository.
 * **Demo** Everything necessary to demo the plugin.
 * **Source** The source files.
 Files necessary to run the plugin.